 Time-Based Functionalities for Canvas

-If a user enters the canvas on a Saturday, and the first step is to “send next Saturday” would be in 7 days.
-If they enter on a Friday, “next Saturday” would be in 1 day.
+For example, suppose you select “Send on the next Saturday at 3:15pm”.
+If a user enters the Canvas on a Saturday, they would receive that message on the next Saturday in 7 days.
+If they enter on a Friday, the next Saturday would be in 1 day.

 Global Frequency Capping

 |Limit how many times each user should receive the Canvas within a certain time frame, which can be measured in minutes, days, weeks (7 days), and months.
 Learn more.||User’s local time.
 If a user’s time zone isn’t set, this will fall back to company time zone.|

 Frequency capping is based on calendar days, not a 24-hour period.
 This means that you could set up a frequency capping rule of sending no more than one campaign a day, but if a user receives a message at 11pm in their local time, they can still receive another message an hour later (on midnight the next calendar day).